 The Waste and Resource Recovery Data Hub (the Hub) is designed to make data more accessible for industry, governments and the public.
-You can select parts of Australia’s waste data you are interested in such as material, waste stream, time period or jurisdiction.
+You can select parts of Australia’s waste data you are interested in such as material, waste stream, time period, jurisdiction or hazardous and non-hazardous waste.

 The PowerBI dashboard may not meet all accessibility requirements.
 For information about the content of this dashboard, please email us at firstname.lastname@example.org